jamesphongduong/node_tech_test/README.md

 Once complete please update the README to include any instructions of how to set up and run your project then share your a public repository containing your code by emailing a URL to frank@simble.io

-Your solution will be evaluated internally by one or more of your potential co workers.
+Your solution will then be evaluated by our team.